School Opening and Closing Times

 After School Clubs

-We have a range of after school clubs for the pupils from 2nd – 6th Class.
-These clubs run from 2.30 – 3.30 p.m.
+Our after-school clubs provide excellent extra learning opportunities for pupils.
+We have a range of after-school clubs for the pupils from 2nd – 6th Class.
+These classes run from 2.30 – 3.30 p.m.
 Monday – Thursday.
 The clubs are organised and supervised by the teachers with the help of coaches from outside organisations (e.g. G.A.A.).
-Parents and children are informed about the after school clubs at the start of each school term.
-Usually the pupils who take part in the after school clubs are on the school teams.
-Over the years we have taken part in and have had numerous successes in many competitions, including the Credit Union Quiz, Cuala G.A.A.
-Football leagues, Basketball and Tag-Rugby blitzes, to mention a few.
+Parents and children are informed about the after-school clubs at the start of each school term.
+Usually the pupils who take part in the after-school clubs are on the school teams.
+Over the years we have taken part in, and have had numerous successes in, many competitions (Credit Union Quiz, Cuala G.A.A. football leagues and tag-rugby blitzes to mention a few).

 Uniform and Tracksuit